hankkkwu/Custom-yolov4-tiny-model/README.md

 * Edit the `/OIDv4_ToolKit/classes.txt` with objects names. (each in new line)

+* Before generate `.txt` file for each image, if you have "two words" class, eg. Traffic light, Stop sign, etc. You might want to add a underscore between two words in each text file in both `OID/Dataset/train/obj/Label/` and `OID/Dataset/validation/test/Label/`.
+(You can use the `add_a_underscore_between_two_word()` function in [helper_functions.py](https://github.com/hankkkwu/Custom-yolov4-tiny-model/blob/main/helper_functions.py) to get the job done.)

 * Generate `.txt` file for each image

     `python3 convert_annotations.py`